back to blog

 3. Old Galvanized Steel Pipes

-Many homes built prior to the 1960s were equipped with galvanized steel pipes.
-By now, most of those pipes have lost the zinc coating that protected them from corroding, so, unfortunately, many galvanized steel pipes have a lot of rust inside them
+Many homes built before the 1960s had galvanized steel pipes.
+By now, most of those pipes have lost the zinc coating that protected them from corroding, so, unfortunately, many galvanized steel pipes have a lot of rust in them.

 When the rust problem gets bad enough, little flakes will enter your home’s water supply and give it an orange or red hue.
 The best solution is to replace your pipes with a new material that’s less prone to corrosion.

 The biggest clue that this is your problem is that only your hot water is dirty.
-Your tank water heater is equipped with a sacrificial anode rod to prevent rust inside the tank.
-However, if the rod is not replaced before it wears out (every 3-5 years), your water heater can begin to rust, and that rust can enter your water supply.
+Your tank water heater has a sacrificial anode rod to prevent rust inside the tank.
+However, if the rod isn’t replaced before it wears out (every three to five years), your water heater can begin to rust, and that rust can enter your water supply.

 At Stuart Services, our New Orleans plumbers are dedicated to helping you find a quality solution to your home’s plumbing problems.
-Give us a call at 504-321-2079 or contact us onlineto ask about special offers and financing!
+Contact us online to ask about special offers and financing.